MahammedK/-rafflemania_qa_project_2/README.md

 Ansible -
 Having more knowledge on Ansible would have helped in the deployment of the project.
 Using out of work hours to go through more about ansible would have been extremely beneficial.
 Also reaching out to more trainers would help resolve issues faced.

+Rolling Update -
+Providing I had solved the issue for the error 'Host key verification failed'.
+The webhook that I had set up would have allowed for a rolling update to be performed automatically.

 Other Improvements -
 * Include an input for service two, so instead of a random letter being used, it could have been a name of an entrant.